idsts2670/alpaca-mcp-server/README.md

 ### Historical & Real-time Data
 26. Show me AAPL's daily price history for the last 5 trading days.
 27. What was the closing price of TSLA yesterday?
-28. Get the latest bar for GOOG.
+28. Get the latest bar for GOOGL.
 29. What was the latest trade price for NVDA?
 30. Show me the most recent quote for MSFT.
 31. Retrieve the last 100 trades for AMD.